d3/d3-dsv/README.md

 ]
 ```

 Field values are always strings; they will not be automatically converted to numbers, dates, or other types.
 In some cases, JavaScript may coerce strings to numbers for you automatically (for example, using the `+` operator).
-By specifying an <i>converter</i> function, you can convert the strings to numbers or other specific types, such as dates:
+By specifying a <i>convert</i> function, you can convert the strings to numbers or other specific types, such as dates:

 ```js
 var data = csv.parse(string, function(d) {